-Assess genetic risk of abnormal drug metabolism for drugs metabolized by CYP2C19, CYP2C8, CYP2C9, CYP2D6, CYP3A4, and CYP3A5.
+Use to assess genetic risk of abnormal drug metabolism for drugs metabolized by CYP2B6, CYP2C19, CYP2C8, CYP2C9, CYP2D6, CYP3A4, and CYP3A5.
 May aid in drug selection and dose planning for many drugs.
+For testing that includes GeneDose access, refer to Cytochrome P450 Genotyping Panel, with GeneDose Access (3004255).

 Lavender (K2EDTA), Pink (K2EDTA), or Yellow (ACD Solution A or B).